Michelle Obama's electrifying convention speech has Democrats again suggesting she should run for office

 Here is a timeline of her denials and those made on her behalf, which began as early as 2012:

-at a "Take Your Daughters and Sons to Work Day" event at the White House, Obama was asked by a child whether she plans to run for president.
+While speaking at a “Take Your Daughters and Sons to Work Day” event at the White House, Obama was asked by a child whether she plans to run for president.

 “Absolutely not,” she said.
 “Being president is a really hard job and it’s an important job.
 And when my husband is running for president, we’re right in there; we’re serving, too.
 And I think that once his terms are over, we’ll go on to do other important things because there are so many ways that you can help this country and the world, even if you’re not president of the United States.”